-On this page you will find a digital book, short films featuring people with Parkinson's at various points in their journey, seven tenets for life with PD and additional tools for living well with the disease.
+On this page you will find a digital book, short films featuring people with Parkinson's at various points in their journey, seven tenets for life with PD, a whiteboard video explaining the basics of the disease and tools for living well with Parkinson's.

 Content development was led by Rachel Dolhun, MD, vice president of medical communications at the Foundation and a movement disorder specialist.
 Learn more about the creation of Parkinson's 360 and the sponsorship of MJFF's Disease Education Consortium.

 The path to clinical diagnosis, common early motor and non-motor symptoms, emotional changes that can occur when adjusting to life with PD and first steps to consider.

 Michael S. Fitts, 43, shares the beginning of his own journey with Parkinson's.

 What to expect when symptoms begin to affect day-to-day activities like work or social interactions, plus new medication considerations and how to enlist allied healthcare professionals.

 Jimmy Choi, 40, shares both the positive and negative impact that PD has had on his life.

 How symptoms can change and progress over time, when to plan for higher levels of support and ways to alter medication regimens if complications should arise.

 Lisette Ackerberg, 79, shares the changes she's made to live well with Parkinson's.